The stars fell wrong.The stars fell wrong.

 Torven knelt.
 His cloak, singed and smoke-stained, would have to do.
 He wrapped the infant carefully, using his fingertips to avoid letting the raw burns touch fabric.
 Calloused hands clumsy against soft skin.

 He gathered the bundle against his chest, tucking it close, using his arms as little as possible, just enough to keep the baby from slipping.
-The baby settled there, light, fragile, like banked coals through the fabric.
-The warmth seeped into his burns, not healing them but quieting the scream.
+The baby settled there.
+Light, fragile, heat bleeding through the cloth.
+The warmth eased through him, took the edge off the pain.

-Torven transferred the baby's weight to one forearm, biting back the pain, and reached for it with his free hand.
-The leather strap bit into raw flesh.
+Torven transferred the baby's weight to one forearm and reached for it with his free hand.
 Their eyes met.
 She opened her mouth—closed it.
 Nodded once instead.

 Grey-beard adjusted his pack, pulled out a worn blanket.
 He stepped forward, tucked it carefully around the baby without making Torven adjust his grip.
 Fingers lingered on the fabric for a heartbeat, almost saying something.
 Then he pulled back, wouldn't meet Torven's eyes, stepped away, putting distance between them.